-i.
-Failure of one or two required or elective courses/clerkships in the fourth year

-2. Failure of three or more required or elective courses/clerkships in the fourth year

-3. Rating of Needs Improvement in 2 or more competencies in any required clerkship
+- i.
+Failure of one or two required or elective courses/clerkships in the fourth year - courses/cierksnips in the fourth year - 2.
+Failure of three or more required or elective courses/clerkships in the fourth year - 3.
+Rating of Needs Improvement in 2 or more competencies in any required clerkship - 4.
+Professionalism concern